MohamedHamdy1984/booking-course-plugin/README.md

 ### Booking Management
 - View all bookings with customer details
-- Filter by status, date, and teacher
+- Filter by status, date, and provider
 - Order integration with WooCommerce

 ## Customer Experience